tinacms/tina.io/content/guides/tina-cloud/existing-site/add-tinacms.md

 ## Use the Tina Wrapper

-We will want to show Tina's editing controls whenever a user navigates to our "/admin" pages.
+We want to show Tina's editing controls whenever a user navigates to our "/admin" pages.

 Open up `/pages/_app.js` and you should see something like this: